 Do mattress protectors really help with dust mites?

-Yes, especially full zippered encasements that function as real barriers and tolerate repeated washing.
-But their benefit is strongest when combined with hot-water bedding care, humidity control, and routine cleaning.
+Yes, especially full zippered encasements that act as real barriers and hold up to repeated washing.
+Their benefit is strongest when they are paired with hot-water bedding care, humidity control, and routine cleaning.

 Are organic mattresses automatically hypoallergenic?